KOTOR-Community-Portal/mod-builds/content/k1/spoiler-free.md

 :::warning
 Note
-:   It is **CRITICAL** to use this script, as, if .tpc files take priority in some instances, the game will crash.
+:   It is **CRITICAL** to either use this script or manually delete these duplicates, as, if .tpc files take priority in some instances, the game will crash.
 :::

 **Category & Tier:** Patch / 1 - Essential